Woahai321/list-sync/ReadMe.md

 Welcome to the **IMDB to Overseerr Sync Tool**! 🎉

-This amazing tool automates importing your carefully curated IMDB lists into Overseerr, transforming movie management into a breeze.
+This amazing tool automates importing your carefully curated IMDB lists into Overseerr, transforming movie and TV show management into a breeze.
 Whether you're a movie buff, a librarian for multiple collections, or someone enchanted by the magic of automation, this tool is here to simplify your experience.

 ## 📜 Table of Contents